Applying for a disability rating increase for service-connected conditions that have worsened.

 It is important to keep your records up to date in order to ensure that you receive the benefits you are entitled to.
 This includes notifying the VA of any changes to your contact information or medical condition and submitting any additional documentation that may be required.
 Remember to be patient and stay in touch with the VA throughout the process.

 Disability Benefits Questionnaires (DBQs) are completed by a licensed medical provider and provide a standardized way for the VA to assess the Veteran’s condition, including physical disabilities, mental health conditions, and diseases.
 The DBQ also includes questions about how the Veteran’s disability affects their daily life and ability to work.
 They are used to determine the Veteran’s eligibility for benefits.
-At REE Medical, we help our Veterans obtain accurate, detailed, and strong documentation to be used as evidence for VA claims.
+At REE Medical, we support our Veterans in obtaining accurate, detailed, and strong documentation to be used as evidence for VA claims.
 We’ll connect you with the leading third-party professionals who will take the time necessary to complete a thorough examination of your condition and draft a DBQ that accurately reflects your unique symptoms.
 When you receive your finalized DBQ, you’ll be able to submit it to the VA with confidence knowing that it accurately represents the severity of your condition.

 Find your path to accurate documentation that can make a difference by scheduling a free consultation with REE Medical.